emiel/blog/content/decoding_the_sendgrid_event_id.rst

 The string looks like it might be Base64_ encoded due to the characters (alphabet) used (A-Z, a-z, 0-9).
 There are a number of Base64 encoding alternatives that treat index values 62 and 63 differently and we need to make sure we're using the right one.
-I went through our collection of event ids and was able to identify many having both a **minus** and an **underscore** character.
+I went through our collection of event IDs and was able to identify many having both a **minus** and an **underscore** character.
 This indicates the Base64url_ variant is good candidate.